johnssimon007/webapp-using-node/README.md

 .export users.sql file to you local phpmyadmin

 #installing all packages:
- goto project root from terminal//cd <your projectname>
+ goto project root from terminal
  .npm install//this will install all the modules

  #running the project locally: